 1. Many scientists have never studied biology and don’t understand evolutionary claims

 Because evolution is a process that only living things undergo, scientists with degrees in sciences OTHER than biology have only tangential knowledge of evolution and biological processes.
 They must depend on their colleagues to really ferret out the truths.
-Now, they may understand supporting data in palaeontology (arguably a life science), geology, astronomy, and chemistry, but again, these are not central.
+Now, they may understand supporting data in paleontology (arguably a life science), geology, astronomy, and chemistry, but again, these are not central.

 Even more, evolutionary assumptions are not essential to or even a part of most scientific research, so many never have to prove or disprove the claims of evolution in their everyday work.
 My point is, many scientists just take the biologists’ word for it, and have not examined the data or thought through the implications and claims of evolutionary biology themselves – i.e., they are involved in group think.